jacyu99/github-stars-pipeline/README.md

-# User Requirements for Github Repository Investment Project
+# Overview
-To assess investment potential of all Github repositories, the client would like to be able to identify fast growing repositories as well as analyze a specific repository.
+This project aims to assess the investment potential of all Github repositories.
+The goal is to be able to identify fast growing repositories as well as analyze a specific repository.
+The data will be delivered in the format of a SQL database which will update at a daily frequency.

-## Metrics
+# Metrics

-The metrics/data points that the client would like to analyze is as follows:
+The metrics/data points we would like to analyze are as follows:

 1. Growth rate of stars
 2. Growth rate of commits
 3. Custom Analysis

-The client will use the growth rate of stars and growth rate of commits as metrics to decide which repositories to invest in.
-The client would also like to be able to do Ad hoc custom analysis to conduct specific, tailored analyses to assess investment potential.
-The final product needs to be flexible enough to provide this functionality.
+The growth rate of stars and growth rate of commits are the metrics we will use to decide which repositories to invest in.
+The final product also needs to have the functionality to conduct Ad hoc custom analysis.
+We can better assess investment potential with specific, tailored analyses.

-## Data Source
+# Data Source
 The choice for the data source was between the Github API and GH Archive.

-The pros of the Github API are that it provides live fresh data and no 3rd party is involved.
-The con of Github API is that there is complex load logic; we would end up exceeding the alotted number of API calls.
-The pros of GH archive is that it has simple load logic; it is easier for us to gather all the necessary data.
-The cons of GH archive are that it refreshes every hour (is not the most up-to-date data) and a 3rd party is involved.
+### Github API
+#### Pros:
+* Live, fresh data
+* No 3rd party involved

+#### Cons:
+* Complex load logic; we would exceed the alotted number of API calls

+### GH Archive
+#### Pros:
+*  Simple load logic; it is easier for us to gather all the necessary data

+#### Cons:
+*  Refreshes every hour (not the most up-to-date data)
+*  3rd party is involved

 Ultimately, we chose our data source to be GH Archive due to the feasibility issue that the Github API introduces.
-As the client only requires a daily refresh on the data, the refresh frequency of 1 hour is acceptable.
+As we only need the data to be updated daily, the refresh frequency of 1 hour is acceptable.
 The potential issues that could arise due to the fact that the data is from a 3rd party can be mitigated with data quality tests.

-## Data Format
-The client requests that the data be delivered in the format of a SQL database.

-## Update Frequency
-The client requests that the data be updated daily.